mjpost/sacrebleu/README.md

 This was all Rico Sennrich's idea.
 Originally written by Matt Post.
-The official version can be found at <https://github.com/awslabs/sockeye/tree/master/sockeye_contrib/sacrebleu>; the development version at <https://github.com/mjpost/sacrebleu>.
+The official version can be found at <https://github.com/mjpost/sacrebleu>.

 If you use SacreBLEU, please cite the following: